 A few years back, my friend David Hosticka, owner of the Dog ‘n Suds in Muskegon, Michigan, came down to Miami to participate in my event, Wiener Bash.

-On his drive down, he stopped in at Dino’s Drive-In since it was an old Dog ‘n Suds Drive-In restaurant.
+He stopped in at Dino’s Drive-In (2929 Havendale Blvd NW, New Haven) on his drive-down since it was an old Dog ‘n Suds Drive-In restaurant.
 Since 1968 it’s been Dino’s Drive-In.